syncfusion-content/angularjs-docs/angular-1/RadialSlider/Getting-Started/getting-started.md

 ## Adding a dependency
 The following steps guide you to add a RadialSlider component.
-1. Create an HTML file and add required scripts and CSS files for rendering Essential JavaScript component as given in the Getting Started.
+1. Create an HTML file and add required scripts and CSS files for rendering Essential JavaScript component as given in the [Getting Started](https://help.syncfusion.com/js/angularjs).
 2. In addition to it for AngularJS implementation, refer the “angular.min.js” and “ej.widgets.angular.min.js” files.

-## Create your first Radial Slider control AngularJS
+## Create your first Radial Slider
 Create a div element that is a container for Radial Slider.
 You can Refer to the following code example.

 {% highlight html %}